mrpejker/cardano-e2e-example/README.md

 and put it on the `blockfrost-token-preprod` file.
 Once everything is compiled we need to create the database

-`cabal run pab -- --config config/pab-config-preprod.yaml migrate`
+`cabal run escrow-pab -- --config config/pab-config-preprod.yaml migrate`

 and start the PAB

-`cabal run pab -- --config config/pab-config-preprod.yaml webserver`
+`cabal run escrow-pab -- --config config/pab-config-preprod.yaml webserver`

 ### Frontend